 - The Planetary Consortium of Eclipse Phase is an oligarchy posing as a democracy controlled by the Hypercorps.

-- The Ministry of Magic from Harry Potter, although by the seventh book it's nothing more than a front organization for the (extremely authoritarian) Death Eaters.
+- The Ministry of Magic from Harry Potter is initially well-meaning, but largely incompetent and extremely paranoid about the secrecy of magic, thus setting up a byzantine mess of rules and show trials and generally being a pain in the toosh for the protagonists.
+By the seventh book, however, it's nothing more than a front organization for the (extremely authoritarian) Death Eaters.

 - The Alliance from Firefly is a free and democratic society, but with a huge number of rules that they are very serious about enforcing.
 Like every government, good and bad, the Alliance has some dirty laundry: it practices human experimentation on its citizens without their consent.